deep-bi/exact-distinct-count-aggregator/README.md

 # Druid exact distinct count aggregator

 Provides a more reliable and efficient way to count the number of unique values in a column than existent approximate aggregators.

+This aggregator uses a HashSet to store the unique values, which provides constant-time lookup and insertion.

 Nulls and empty strings are ignored by the aggregator.
 This means that they will not be counted as unique values.

+To use this Apache Druid extension, include `exact-distinct-count-aggregator` in the extensions load list.

-To use the `exact-distinct-count-aggregator`, you can add it to your Druid native query as follows:
+You can add it to your Druid native query as follows:

 ```
 {